10 Best Bait for Trout and How to Catch Them

 5. Minnows

 As you might suspect, minnows are among the best bait for trout fishing as they usually are effective at getting trout to bite when all other kinds of bait seem to have poor results.
-This is because trout, like most other game fish species, often have an instinctual reaction to seeing minnows in the water as opposed to other types of bait or artificial lures.
+This is because trout, like most other game fish species, often have an instinctual reaction to seeing minnows in the water instead of other types of bait or artificial lures.

 If you do choose to go with minnows on your next trout fishing trip, be sure to get the small size minnows since smaller trout are more likely to bite at a minnow that is much smaller and not too large for them to fit in their mouth.
 There are different types of minnows and most bait shops near popular trout streams or lakes will probably sell them by the dozen.

-Minnows work great for ice fishing or trying to catch trout in slow-moving rivers.
-There are a number of artificial minnows that are quite effective like the Berkley Gulp Soft Bait Minnows.
+Minnows work great for ice fishing or catching trout in slow-moving rivers.
+Many artificial minnows are quite effective like the Berkley Gulp Soft Bait Minnows.
 While these are good for times when you can’t find any actual minnows, there’s no denying that real minnows are one of the most productive baits for trout.

 Minnows bait for trout

 Another great option among artificial products that are some of the best baits for trout are Berkley Gulp Floating Salmon Eggs Jar.
-These small, but very effective bait balls are virtually the same as the Berkley PowerBait dough in many ways, but also have some clear differences that make them better suited for certain scenarios.
+These small, but very effective bait balls are virtually the same as the Berkley PowerBait dough in many ways.
+However, they also have some clear differences that make them better suited for certain scenarios.

-These floating salmon eggs come in three distinct colors that include fluorescent red, orange, and yellow.
-They are made to look identical to real salmon eggs and trout will usually attack them out of pure instinct as they appear to be another easy meal that trout simply can’t pass up.
+These floating salmon eggs come in three distinct colors: fluorescent red, orange, and yellow.
+They are made to look identical to real salmon eggs and trout will usually attack them out of pure instinct as they appear to be another easy meal that trout can’t pass up.
 One of the only downsides to using this type of bait is that the bait balls will lose their potency faster than the Berkley PowerBait will in most cases.

 7. Shiners

 Shiners are very similar to minnows, but are a different kind of bait fish that have a few distinct differences.
-While minnows are small bait fish that have slightly darker coloration along the top of their body, shiners are known for having especially shiny sides that fish are able to spot from a very long distance.
+While minnows are small bait fish with slightly darker coloration along the top of their body, shiners are known for having especially shiny sides that fish can spot from a very long distance.

-Trout live in freshwater streams and rivers that are exceptionally clear and cool, which is essential for them to thrive.
-They, like other types of fish, rely on their keen sense of sight to spot certain types of creatures that might make a great meal.
-Trout that are able to spot a shiner darting around in the water will usually move in for a closer look or even try to eat the fish.
+Trout live in freshwater streams and rivers that are exceptionally clear and cool, essential for them to thrive.
+Like other types of fish, they rely on their keen sense of sight to spot certain creatures that might make a great meal.
+Trout that can spot a shiner darting around in the water will usually move in for a closer look or even try to eat the fish.

 Shiners are usually about 2 or 3 inches long and they are known for being a great choice for anglers who are looking to catch larger-sized trout since the smaller ones are less likely to attempt to eat them.